Location: HQ - San Mateo, California, United States

 A bit about Scalyr

 Scalyr’s mission is to build the best tool for engineers to understand their operational systems.
-Our CEO, Steve Newman, cofounded Writely (aka Google Docs).
+Our founder, Steve Newman, cofounded Writely (aka Google Docs).
 Frustrated by the fact that visibility tools – even Google’s in-house tools – weren’t keeping up, Steve started Scalyr to create a better solution.
 It’s lightning fast, feature-rich and customers love it.
 The opportunity in front of us is huge and we are still in the very early days.
 This is going to be one of those companies where people will look back and say “I wish I’d been there when…” well, this is your chance to be part of “when”.

-What the Backend team does
+What the Distributed Systems team does

 And we have only gotten started.
 We’ve built a lot, and we need you to help us go farther and faster.
 Here’s some of the projects the team has worked on in the last few months:

 “I was tasked with adding encryption at rest for all customer data, and at first I knew almost nothing about the database that I was supposed to work on.
 It's amazing how much I've learned during this project.
 One of the best parts was performance tweaking, I'm still happy for what I've came up with using minimal memory copies/allocation.”

 “We rebuilt Scalyr’s log storage engine on S3 to improve the efficiency and operability of our platform.
 We solved many interesting performance and scalability challenges to enable storing and querying gigabytes of data per node in seconds.
 This new architecture also enables us to converge towards more stateless machines.
 The end result is a more cost-effective and scalable solution.”